Bogotobogo

 root 24765 1 0 Apr08 ?
 00:00:01 /usr/sbin/httpd

 Each process is allocated a unique number, process identifier (PID).
 It's an integer between 2 and 32,768.
-When a process is started, the numbers restart from 2, and the number 1 is typically reserved for the init process as show in the above example.
+When a process is started, the numbers restart from 2, and the number 1 is typically reserved for the init process as shown in the above example.
 The process #1 manages other processes.

 When we run a program, the code that will be executed is stored in a disk file.
 In general, a linux process can't write to the memory area.
 The area is for holding the program code so that the code can be loaded into memory as read-only (so, it can be safely shared).